stayhungry1/FIQA/README.md

 # FIQA
-This repository is for the paper ["XXX"]
+This repository is for the paper ["Assessing Face Image Quality: A Large-scale Database and A Transformer Method"]

 ==========================================================================================================